Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector meson dominance model: Introduction

+It will be helpful to mention that the VMD model is a phenomenological approach and it works well in the low energy region.
+However, at high momentum transfer, the calculations from the VMD model are not consistent with that from the perturbative quantum chromodynamics~\cite{Friedman:1991nq,Brodsky:2016uln,Brodsky:2017icd}.
+In the present work, with the VMD model and the contributions from the low-lying excited $\omega$ and $\rho$ states, our calculations can give a reasonable description of the experimental measurements of the $e^+ e^- \to N\bar{N}$ reaction in the considered energy region.
+Meanwhile, our calculation offers some important clues for the reaction mechanisms of the process $e^+ e^- \to B \bar{B}$ and makes an effort to study the role of the vector states in relevant reactions.

-This article is organized as follows: in the next section, we show the theoretical formalism of the nucleon's EMFFs in the VMD model.
-Numerical results of the nucleon's effective form factors, the total cross sections of $e^+e^- \to p\bar{p}$ and $e^+e^- \to n\bar{n}$ reactions, and the oscillating features of the nucleon's EMFFs are shown in Sec.~\ref{sec:numerical results}.
+This article is organized as follows: in the next section, we show the theoretical formalism of the nucleon EMFFs in the VMD model.
+Numerical results of the nucleon effective form factors, the total cross sections of $e^+e^- \to p\bar{p}$ and $e^+e^- \to n\bar{n}$ reactions, and the oscillating features of the nucleon EMFFs are shown in Sec.~\ref{sec:numerical results}.
 A short summary is given in the last section.